XBrutalPandaX/Programming/Java OOP/Chapter 3/ReadMe.md

 #### static:
 If we want to create a class member that can be be used independently without creating any object of that class we can use **Static**.
 It can be accessed befor any object is created.
 We cna decaler both methods and variables to be static. main() is declared as static because it must be called befor any object exist .
 Instance variable declared as static are global variables.
+When objects of its class are declared no copy og a static variable is made instead alll instance of the class share the same static variable.
+Methods declared as static have several restrictions
+1. Can only call othher static methods.
+2. only access static data.
+3. Cannot refer to **this**.

+# Encapsulation
+Java acces specifiers
+### Public :
+* member can bec accessed by any other code
+* Makes a method or variable completely available to all classes
+* Accessed by any other class
+### Private:
+* to hide method or variable from other classes
+* can be used by its own class but not by objects of any other class.
+* cant be inherited by subcalss.
+* can be seen from its own class
+### Protected
+* applies when inhertiance is involed.
+* If we want the element to be seen outside the current package but only to class inherited from class directly we declare protected.
+### default:
+* when no modifier is used
+* are not accessible in other packages.
+* can be read or changed by another class in the same package.
+* its visible to subclasses or any other class
+* can be called by other class in same package

+## Method overloading in java